naresh-dscience/loan_application_evaluator/README.md

 </p>

 ## Data
-This is part of DPhi bootcamp and details of this specific problem can me found in below link:
+This is part of DPhi bootcamp and details of this specific problem can be found in below link:

   https://dphi.tech/practice/challenge/54#data